coleygroup/shepherd-score/README.md

 4. Run `pip install -e .` for developer install

 ## Usage
 The package has base functions and convenience wrappers.
 Scoring can be done with either NumPy or Torch, but alignment requires Torch.
-There are also Jax implementations for both scoring and alignment of gaussian overlap and ESP similarity, but currently *not* for pharmacophores.
+There are also Jax implementations for both scoring and alignment of gaussian overlap, ESP similarity, and pharmacophore similarity.

 ### Base functions
 #### Conformer generation